December 13th, 2011

 [0055] FIG. 6 is a perspective view of a wind farm 600.
 For

-one embodiment, wind farm 600 may include a plurality of wind
+one embodiment, wind farm 600 may include a plurality of

-energy conversion systems 100, as described above in
+wind energy conversion systems 100, as described above in

 conjunction with FIGS. 1 and 2.
-Alternatively, a wind farm may
+Alternatively, a wind farm

-include a plurality of wind energy conversion systems 300
+may include a plurality of wind energy conversion systems

-having turbine-intake towers 110 coupled to subterranean
+300 having turbine-intake towers 110 coupled to subterranean

 plumbing, as described above in conjunction with FIGS. 3 and

-4. In another embodiment, a wind farm may include a plurality
+4. In another embodiment, a wind farm may include a

-directed at a single turbine, as shown in FIG. 5.
+outlet directed at a single turbine, as shown in FIG. 5.

-[0056] In the disclosed embodiments, the turbine and generator
+[0056] In the disclosed embodiments, the turbine and

-than the turbine and generator installed on the top of a tower
+to access than the turbine and generator installed on the

-in conventional wind power systems.
-This acts to reduce
+top of a tower in conventional wind power systems.
+This acts

-systems and their supporting structures, thereby inducing
+wind power systems and their supporting structures, thereby

-installation cost, and the lifetime maintenance cost of the
+capital cost, installation cost, and the lifetime

 [0057] The disclosed embodiments allow for centralizing the